-Dr Mark D. Griffiths, Professor of Gambling Studies, Nottingham Trent University, England.
+Professor Mark D. Griffiths, Professor of Gambling Studies, Nottingham Trent University, England.

-Elisa Sobo, Professor of Anthropology, San Diego State University, California, USA.
+Professor Elisa Sobo, Professor of Anthropology, San Diego State University, California, USA.

 Professor David Paton, Chair of Industrial Economics, Nottingham University Business School, England.

-Johannes Keogh, Professor at Hochschule Fulde University of Applied Sciences, Germany.
+Professor Johannes Keogh, Professor at Hochschule Fulde University of Applied Sciences, Germany.

 Colete Hallas, Sex and Relationship Education Consultant, Barnsley Healthy Schools Team, England.

 Louise Rummel, Snr.
 Lecturer, Faculty of Nursing and Health Studies, Manukau Institute of Technology, New Zealand.